 The BMU can be installed in a static location or on fixed or free-standing tracks, allowing the unit to traverse the full perimeter of the roof.
 From the main unit a telescopic jib suspends a cradle or basket over the edge of the building that can be lowered or raised allowing access to all of the building’s façade for general maintenance, cleaning and repairs such as glazing and façade panel replacement.

-Test & Inspection of a Building Maintenance Units (BMU)
+Test & Cradle Inspection of Building Maintenance Units (BMU)

 The duty holder of a building has legal responsibility for ensuring that suspended access equipment under their care is: